rkedida/Trust-Contract/README.md

   reached.

 # Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.